 New York State Public Health Laws 2165 (MMR) and 2167 (Meningitis) require all college students taking 6 or more credits to provide proof of immunity to measles, mumps and rubella, and to be informed of the risks of meningococcal meningitis and given the option of being immunized or declining immunization.

 - Students who were born prior to 1957 do not need to provide proof of immunity to measles, mumps and rubella.

-- Students with medical contraindications to immunization or who have genuine and sincere religious beliefs contrary to immunization, will need to contact Student Central for an appropriate waiver.
+- Students with medical contraindications to immunization or who have genuine and sincere religious beliefs contrary to immunization will need to contact Student Central for an appropriate waiver.

-- Students under the age of 18 who elect to decline meningitis vaccination at this time, must have the meningitis statement signed by their parent or legal guardian.
+- Students under the age of 18, who elect to decline meningitis vaccination at this time, must have the meningitis statement signed by their parent or legal guardian.

-- Proof of 2 measles, 1 mumps and 1 rubella immunization, or 2 MMR’s or blood work demonstrating immunity to measles, mumps or rubella.
+- Proof of 2 measles, 1 mumps and 1 rubella immunization, or 2 MMR’s, or blood work demonstrating immunity to measles, mumps or rubella.

-- Read the following two pages:
+- Read the following for important information regarding meningitis:

 - Complete the Meningococcal Meningitis Response Form.
 The form can be submitted online or printed and mailed/faxed to Student Central.

 The following resources may be used to obtain documents containing evidence of immunity:

 - Prior/Current Health Care Provider